jwodder/kbits/src/posts/pyversion-features.rst

       with (CtxManager1() as example,
             CtxManager2()):

+- Assignment expressions can now be used unparenthesized within set literals, set comprehensions, and sequence indexes (but not slices)

+- Numeric literals immediately followed by keywords (e.g., ``0in x``) now generate a deprecation warning.
+Future Python versions will change this to a syntax warning and then a syntax error.

 - Common syntax errors now have better error messages

 - ``AttributeError`` and ``NameError`` error messages now include suggestions